 I'm using a mesh with ribbon decoration and sequins.
-My overlay comes with a ready made scalloped edge which I used for the hemline.
-For the lining fabrics, something lightweight such as a pongee, bemburg lining or a cotton voile.
+My overlay comes with a ready-made scalloped edge which I used for the hemline.
+For the lining fabrics, something lightweight such as a pongee, Bemberg lining or cotton voile.

 Making up your pattern

 Your pattern is conveniently split into 2 pieces to make it more manageable – the front and the back.
 Each piece is labeled with a letter and number – B for back an F for the front.
 Numbers run top to bottom and left to right.
 Cut off or turn under the page edges and match the borders with the adjoining pages.